vitalab/vitalab.github.io/article/_posts/2019-10-23-Humain-Ai-Coord.md

 > An increasingly effective way to tackle two-player games is to train an agent to play with a set of other AI agents, often past versions of itself.
 This powerful approach has resulted in impressive performance against human experts in games like Go, Quake, Dota, and Starcraft.

-However, the agents never encounter humans during training and therefore undergo serious distributional shift.
+However, these agents were all trained via self-play and never encounter humans during training and therefore undergo serious distributional shift.
 How do they not fail catastrophically when put against human players ?
 The authors hypothesize that it is because of the _competitive_ nature of these games.
 Indeed, even with a simple _Minimax_<sup>[1](#1)</sup> policy, if a human makes a suboptimal move, the AI agent can only beat them even more soundly.

 However, one could argue that the ultimate goal of AI is to produce _collaborative_ agents rather than competitive ones.
 Recent results in games like Dota<sup>[2](#2)</sup> and Capture the Flag<sup>[2](#3)</sup>.
 While the results of these experiments seems to point towards self-play extending nicely to cooperation, the authors argue that the nice results come from the agents' own abilities and not coordination with humans.

 # Methods

-The authors propsed three testable hypotheses and devised a new environment to test them.
+The authors proposed three testable hypotheses and devised a new environment to test them.
 The hypotheses go as follows:

 **H1.
 A self-play agent will perform much more poorly when partnered with a human (relative to being partnered with itself).**